IQSS/dataverse-docker/README.md

 INFO Kubernetes file "solr-claim0-persistentvolumeclaim.yaml" created
 ```

-Now you can start all generanted services with kubectl.
+Now you can start all created services with kubectl.